CRED-CLUB/synth-android/README.md

 ## Contributors

 Synth would not have been possible if not for the contributions made by CRED's design and frontend teams.
+Specifically:
+- Rishab Singh Bisht
+- Nikhil Panju
+- Madhur Kapadia
+- Siddharth
+- Hari Krishna

 ## License